-The Establishment has also obtained a licence from Department of Economic Development for representative office in the name of "IFB Agro Marine - Dubai Branch - Representative Office" in the emirate of Dubai.
-Accordingly, the assets, liabilities and operating results of the representative office are included in these financial statements.
+The Establishment has also obtained a licence from Department of Economic Development, Dubai, for representative office in the name of "IFB Agro Marine - Dubai Branch - Representative Office" in the emirate of Dubai.
+Accordingly, these financial statements include assets, liabilities and results of operations of the representative office.

 - b) The principal activity of the Establishment as per trade licence is general trading.
-The Establishment's main activity during the year was trading in frozen foods. - c) The Establishment is wholly owned subsidiary of IFB Agro Industries Limited, a company incorporated in India which is also considered as ultimate parent company by the Directors of the Establishment.
+The Establishment's main activity was trading in frozen foods.
+The Establishment also acts as intermediary between principal and buyer of frozen foods. - c) The Establishment is wholly owned subsidiary of IFB Agro Industries Limited, a company incorporated in India which is also considered as ultimate parent company by the Director of the Establishment.